 - the track and trace and

 The facilities (showers, toilets and pot-wash) REMAIN OPEN as they were before with strict safety measures and restrictions in place.
 We are doing this to protect ourselves and our staff, please be patient and we thank you for your understanding.
-We will be maintaining social distancing of 2 meters where we can otherwise it will be 1m+.
+We will be maintaining social distancing of 2 metres where we can, otherwise it will be 1m+.

 Track & Trace and Visitors

 WHEN STAYING WITH US WE ASK; PLEASE DO NOT INVITE FRIENDS AND FAMILY TO VISIT YOU.

 This is to maintain a safe working environment for ourselves, our staff and everyone else staying on site, AND ALSO TO COMPLY WITH THE GOVERNMENT’S TRACK AND TRACE PROGRAMME.